okta/okta-sdk-dotnet/docs/RoleTargetApi.md

 List all Group Targets for Role

-List all group targets for role
+Lists all group targets for role

 ### Example
 ```csharp